Basic Trouble Shooting

 Are your radios driving you crazy?
 Causing frustration?
 Lost productivity?

-Over the years National Wireless have received hundreds of two way radio service calls.
+Over the years National Wireless have received thousands of two way radio service calls.
 As you can imagine, several common themes have emerged in terms of the types of problems that users are facing.

 As much as we love hearing from you, our customers, we want to save you from the expense and downtime of a service call, if we can.

 There are some basic steps we recommend you take before calling us for help.

 We also recommend you have a look below at our daily usage best practice recommendations, to ensure you are using and maintaining your radios to ensure maximum performance and longevity from your investment.

 Drawing from decades of experience, here are some common troubleshooting tips for two way radios.

 Radio won’t turn on

 Battery / Batteries aren’t charging in charger